thomluther/ha-anker-solix/INFO.md

 The Solarbank 2 AC model has pretty much the same setting capabilities as the other SB2 device models, and it comes with new and AC charge unique features.
 Version 2.5.0 of the integration provided initial support for the additional features that are unique to the AC models, like manual backup charge and usage time modes.
 For more details on these unique modes refer to

-Important:
+> [!IMPORTANT]
-  - The schedule in the Api cache is refreshed automatically with each device details refresh interval (10 minutes by default hub option settings).
+>   - The schedule in the Api cache is refreshed automatically with each device details refresh interval (10 minutes by default hub option settings).
 It may reset any temporary Api cache changes that have been made with the backup mode controls before they have been applied via an Api call.
-  - The Usage Mode selector extracts the supposed active state from the schedule object, based on actual HA server time.
+>   - The Usage Mode selector extracts the supposed active state from the schedule object, based on actual HA server time.
 That means it represents the supposed active mode when system time falls into an enabled backup interval.
 If there are time offsets between your HA server and the Solarbank, the supposed state in the Usage Mode selector entity may be wrong.
-  - The Solarbank 2 also reports the active usage mode as system sensor which has been added with version 2.5.0.
+>   - The Solarbank 2 also reports the active usage mode as system sensor which has been added with version 2.5.0.
 However, due to the large delay of up to 5 minutes until the solarbank reports data updates to the cloud, you can observe significant delays of applied usage mode changes.

 ### Care must be taken when modifying Solarbank 1 home load settings

-**Attention:**
+> [!WARNING]

-**Setting the Solarbank 1 output power for the house is not as straight forward as you might think and applying changed settings may give you a different result as expected or as represented by the output preset sensor.**
+> **Setting the Solarbank 1 output power for the house is not as straight forward as you might think and applying changed settings may give you a different result as expected or as represented by the output preset sensor.**

 Following is some more background on this to explain the complexity.
 The home load power cannot be set directly for the Solarbank.
 It can only be set indirectly by a time schedule, which typically covers a full day from 00:00 to 24:00h.
 There cannot be different schedules on various days for Solarbank 1, it's only a single schedule that is shared by all solarbanks configured into the system.
 Typically for single solarbank systems, the solarbank covers the full home load that is defined for the time interval.
 For dual solarbank setups, both share 50% of the home load power preset per default.
 This share was fixed and could not be changed so far.
 Starting with the Anker App 2.2.1 and new solarbank firmware 1.5.6, the share between both solarbanks can also be modified.
 Starting with integration version 1.3.0, this capability is also supported with additional entities that will be created for dual solarbank systems supporting individual device presets.
 It is a new preset mode that was implemented in the schedule structure.
 Integration version 2.4.0 added support for a new discharge priority switch, which is supported for solarbank 1 with firmware 2.0.9 or higher.
 This allows to prioritize discharge over PV production for the power export to the house.
 When the Solarbank 1 will discharge, no PV production or direct bypass is possible anymore, but the requested load power according to the schedule will be discharged from the battery.